 Case Background Current Status Grand River Enterprises v.
-Her Majesty the Queen in Right of Canada On July 14, 2008, Grand River Enterprises (GRE), the largest First Nations- owned and -operated cigarette manufacturer in Canada, and four of its shareholders, filed a lawsuit in the Ontario Superior Court of Justice against the Government of Canada.
+Her Majesty the Queen in Right of Canada On July 14, 2008, Grand River Enterprises (GRE), the largest First Nations-owned and -operated cigarette manufacturer in Canada, and four of its shareholders, filed a lawsuit in the Ontario Superior Court of Justice against the Government of Canada.
 The statement of claim alleges that the government has failed to enforce laws and prevent contraband tobacco on First Nations reserves.
 GRE is seeking \$1.5 billion in damages, an amount equal to all federal tobacco taxes paid by the company since 1997.
 GRE also seeks damages for the loss of market share and sales it has suffered as a result of the growth in the contraband market.
 Ironically the contraband market has at times included counterfeit versions of two of GRE's most popular brands, which are even available for sale on the Six Nations reserve where the company is located.
 The federal government is essentially being sued for failing to enforce federal tobacco tax laws on reserves.
 The statement of claim against the federal government notes that GRE has filed a separate case in the Tax Court of Canada, which challenges the ability of the federal government to apply tobacco taxes to GRE.
 By law, federal tobacco taxes apply under all circumstances, including to on-reserve manufacturers, but GRE is contesting this law.
 Essentially, it is arguing that the Excise Tax should apply to everyone, or it should apply to no one.
 The Attorney General of Canada has filed a Notice of Intent to defend itself against the lawsuit being heard in Ontario Superior Court.
 According to a case law update released on May 18, 2010 by the law firm WeirFoulds LLP, "the Attorney General moved for a temporary stay of the plaintiffs' proceeding pending determination of the plaintiff GRE's appeals at the Tax Court of Canada The motions judge agreed with the Attorney General that the action should be temporarily stayed until final determination of the tax appeals".
+"73, 74 On December 19, 2011, the Tax Court of Canada finally rejected GRE appeals to be exempted from paying federal excise tax because it claims it sells its products only to Indians on Indian reserves."
+Her Majesty the Queen v.
 Mader's Tobacco Store Limited and Robert George N. Gee Robert Gee, the owner of Mader's Tobacco retail store in Kentville, Nova Scotia was charged in July 2009 for violating the provincial Tobacco Access Act by refusing to remove tobacco products from a wall display behind his store counter.
 In response, Robert Gee launched a Charter of Rights and Freedom challenge of the provincial legislation.
 The first phase of the case was heard before the Provincial Court of Nova Scotia on January 21 and July 6, 2010.
 Not surprisingly, the judge ruled on August 18, 2010 that the tobacco display ban did infringe section 2 (b) of the Charter.
-The trial will go into a second phase to determine if the infringement is justifiable under section 1 of the Charter.
-The court will set the date for the hearing on October 6, 2011.
+According to the Chronicle Herald (Halifax), the second phase of the trial to determine if the infringement is justifiable under section 1 of the Charter was supposed to be heard on December 6, 2011.
+However, "Judge Claudine MacDonald granted an adjournment until June 19 at the request of Justice Department lawyer Ed Gores, who said he's waiting for a report from an expert witness."